DPGAlliance/DPG-Standard/standard-questions.md

             </td>
             <td valign="top">
                 <ul>
                     <li>Which open license(s) is/are used by your solution? <br>Please <a href="https://github.com/DPGAlliance/publicgoods-candidates/blob/main/help-center/licenses.md" target="_blank">refer here for the list of approved open licenses</a> accepted.
-If you do not currently use one of the approved licenses, your solution cannot be approved as a DPG.
+(If you do not currently use one of the approved licenses, your solution cannot be approved as a DPG)
                     </li>
                     <li>Provide evidence of use of the selected open license(s).* <br>Please provide link(s) to public pages where the license(s) selected above are hosted for this project.
 This could be a license file in GitHub repository or a public URL on the project website.
                     </li>